sfl0r3nz05/DistributedBchFWArchIoT/Implementation/Chaincode/README.md

-# Register Chaincode
+# Chaincode
-The register chaincode is a collection of smart contracts that can be used to register both authors and updates to the blockchain.
+The chaincode is a collection of smart contracts that can be used to register both authors and updates to the blockchain and to retrieve the different elements of the update.

-For a more detailed explanation of the data flow and structures, please see [RegisterChaincode Design](../../Design/BlockchainApplication/RegisterChaincodes/),
+For a more detailed explanation of the data flow and structures, please see [RegisterChaincode Design](../../Design/BlockchainApplication/RegisterChaincodes/) and [RetrievalChaincode Design](../../Design/BlockchainApplication/RetrievalChaincodes/)

 They are written using the NodeJS version of the Hyperledger Fabric SDK.